Open Call for Proposals

 Unmet Need

-Addresses an unmet clinical need in Parkinson’s disease
+Addresses an unmet clinical need

-Robust Mechanism
+Robust Approach

-Uses a robust and novel mechanism or approach
+Uses a robust and novel approach

 High probability of success